rule

 Text 5

-The twice one born though, thus being addressed, was, bowing down his head, too embarrassed with Him, the Husband of the Goddess of Fortune, and didn't offer the few hands of ricegrains, o King.
+The one twice-born though, thus being addressed, was, bowing down his head, too embarrassed with Him, the Husband of the Goddess of Fortune, and didn't offer the few hands of rice grains, o King.
+(Vedabase)

-As the direct Witness in the heart of all living beings fully cognizant of the reason why he had come thought He: 'He, worshiping Me in the past, never desired the opulence; however since he, My friend, for securing the satisfaction of his chastely to her husband devoted wife, now came to Me, will I give him riches unobtainable [even] for the immortals [see also B.G.
-9.22 ].
+As the direct Witness in the heart of all living beings fully cognizant of the reason why he came thought He to Himselves: 'He worshiped Me in the past and never desired the opulence, but because he, My friend, to keep his chaste and devoted wife happy, now came to Me, will I give him riches that are [even] out of reach for the immortals [see also B.G.
+9.22].'
+(Vedabase)

 Text 8

-Thinking like this snatched He Himself from the garment of the twice born one away the ricegrains tied up in a bundle, saying: 'What is this?
+With this in mind snatched He Himself from under the garment of the twice-born one away the ricegrains that were tied up in a bundle, and said He: 'What is this?
+(Vedabase)

 Text 9

 Have you brought this to My pleasure My dear friend?
-These ricegrains satiate Me and the whole universe that I am!'
+These ricegrains satiate Me and the whole universe [that I am]!'
+(Vedabase)

 Text 10

-Thus speaking took He a handful to eat and a second one, whereupon S'rî [Rukminî devî] devoted to Him, the One Supreme, seized His hand [as the grains were hard to digest].
+Thus speaking took He a handful to eat and a second one, whereupon S'rī [Rukminī devī] devoted to Him, the One Supreme, seized His hand [for the beaten grains were hard to digest].
+(Vedabase)

 Text 11

-'That, o Soul of the Universe, is enough for a person after Your satisfaction to prosper with all opulence in this world or else a next one.'
+'That, o Soul of the Universe, is enough to make a person who is after Your satisfaction prosper in this world and the next with all opulence available.'
+(Vedabase)

 Text 12

-The brahmin following that night, residing in Acyuta's palace eating and drinking to his fill, felt as if he had attained heaven.
+The brahmin the night thereafter residing in Acyuta's palace, having drunken and eaten to his fill felt as if he had attained heaven.
+(Vedabase)

 Text 13

-The next day went he honored by Him, the Self-satisfied Maintainer of the Universe, off to his own residence, my dear, all in delight walking the road.
+The next day went he who was honored by Him, the Self-satisfied Maintainer of the Universe, back to his own residence my dear, feeling delighted as he walked the road.
+(Vedabase)

 Text 14

-Though he, embarrassed on his own accord not begging for it, had received no wealth from Krishna, was he on his way home filled with joy of the audience with the Great One.
+Even though he had received no wealth from Krishna and had been too embarrassed to beg for it on his own accord, was he on his way home filled with joy about the audience he had with the Great One.
+(Vedabase)

 Text 15

-'Ah, to have seen the extend of the devotion to the brahmins òf the Godhead of the Brahmins; He who carries Lakshmî on His chest embraced the poorest man!
+'Ah, what a privilege it is to have witnessed the extend of the devotion to the twice-born of the Godhead of the Brahmins; He who carries Lakshmī on His chest embraced the poorest man!
+(Vedabase)

 Text 16

 Who am I?
 Someone poor and sinful!
 And who is Krishna?
-The temple of S'rî!
-And I, this brahmin's friend, was just like that closed in His arms!
+The temple of S'rī!
+And He, this friend of the brahmins, closed me unblinking in His arms!
+(Vedabase)

 Text 17

-Just as brothers being seated on the bed used by His love, was I, fatigued, fanned by His queen with a hair-fan in her hand.
+Like one of His brothers having me seated on the bed of His beloved, was I, tired as I was, by His queen fanned with a hair-fan she held.
+(Vedabase)

 Text 18

-With sincerity served and with the feet massaged and such was I like a demigod worshiped by the God of Gods, the Godhead of the Learned!
+With sincerity served and with my feet massaged and such was I like a demigod worshiped by the God of Gods, the Godhead of the Learned!
+(Vedabase)

 Text 19

-Devotional service to His lotus feet is the root cause of all the perfections a person can find in heaven, in liberation, in the subterranean regions and on earth.
+The worship of His feet is the root cause of all perfections and opulence a person may find in heaven, in his emancipation, in the lower regions and on earth.
+(Vedabase)

 Text 20